Goli4thus/linvstmanager/README.md

 | vst2.*linvst3                  | Matches rows that contain "vst2" AND "linvst3" with anything in between in that order. |
 | (?=.*linvst )(?=.*blacklisted) | Matches rows that contain "linvst " and "blacklisted" in any order.                    |

+#### Sidebar
+The sidebar on the right handside of the main window shows the amount of VSTs per status.
+Furthermore the colored rectangles are actuall buttons and once clicked on will setup the filter bar to filter for the respective status (same effect as if entered manually in filter bar).

+Hint: Clicking the same button again will cancel the filter.

 ### Further usecases
 #### Updating or trying out different versions of a bridge